ceri-num/lct-data-science/00-Basics/00-03-advanced.md

 ---
 <!-- --------------------------------------------------------------- -->

-## Test-driven Development - Test Comme First
+## Test-Driven Development - Test Comme First

 #### You wan to develop a functionality<br />Develop the tests of the functionality first.